EPCCed/eidf-docs/docs/services/containerservice/index.md

 Each project will be given a namespace to operate in and a kubeconfig file in a Virtual Machine on the EIDF DSC - information on access to VMs is [available here](../../access/virtualmachines-vdi.md).

+## Project Quotas

+A standard project namespace has the following initial quota (subject to ongoing review):

+- CPU: 100 Cores
+- Memory: 1TiB
+- GPU: 12

+Note these quotas are maximum use by a single project, and that during periods of high usage Kubernetes Jobs maybe queued waiting for resource to become available on the cluster.

 ## EIDF Container Service Tutorial

 This tutorial teaches users how to submit tasks to the EIDFCS, but it is not a comprehensive overview of Kubernetes.